 The Science Behind the Fish Reef Project

-- Create an up-welling effect – diverting more nutrient-rich colder water from the seabed up in the water column.
+Our designs create an up-welling effect, diverting colder, nutrient-rich water from the seabed up in the water column.
 This creates food for plankton and larval fish, which attracts small fish, which in turn attracts larger fish.

 Each unique Fish Reef design creates complex spaces and habitats, with differences in light, shade and water flow, to encourage further colonization of marine organisms.
 The reef structures can be tailored to suit the requirements of specific target species such as rock lobster, abalone, demersal (living on or near the seafloor) or pelagic fin fish (living near to the surface or higher up in the water column).